ananjaser1211/FloydQ_Reports/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the feature**
-Describe your feature request here. [e.g. Air Command]
+Describe your feature request here. [e.g. Native Blur]

 **Possible Visualization**
 Example ways to visualizate the request: